Rafapia/Homelab/docs/2_pfsense.md

 Then, to export a new client's configurations, which can be imported into an OpenVPN client, we just have to go to *VPN > OpenVPN > Client Export > OpenVPN Clients* and pick the appropriate file kind.

 ### Hosting

+This part of the setup assumes that your ISP provides you with a public IP, even if not static.

 #### HAProxy